F-ca7/sealtalk-android/SA documents/SA/SA.md

 **Maintainers**

 Commits that submit later are mainly given by rc-huangxiujun, an employee of RongCloud.
 SealTalk is quite a young project ,there is not so much fork record on GitHub, most of the maintainer are RongCloud's worker.
-They are more interesting in adding extended function as well as fixing known bugs.
-Also, they need the system easily to understand, for individual developers may customize SealTalk-android for their purpose, which enlarge the protential usage of SealTalk.
+They add extended functions as well as fixing known bugs to sealtalk.They need the system easy to understand, but they will mostly holding the company's interest.Individual developers may customize SealTalk-android for their own purpose and own interests.

 ### Power-interest